asg-suraj/PythonBasicPrograms/README.md

 # PythonBasicPrograms
-The programs contain basic and medium types of programs one must look
+The programs contain basic and medium types of programs one must look All codes are inspired from automatetheboringstuff.com/ book by @asweigart

 All programs will run well on python 3.6 and more and add Python folder and Python\scripts folder in environment variable